wcrisdog/iclr_blogposts_dirt/_pages/call.md

 - Recent collaborators (less than 3 years)
 - Current institution
-**Blog Posts must not be used to highlight or advertise past publications of the authors or of their lab**.
+(**Blog Posts must not be used to highlight or advertise past publications of the authors or of their lab**)

 ### Publication